Data Expedition, Inc. ®

 Verify License Codes

-If you get startup errors about expiration or invalid license codes, or are repeatedly prompted to enter a license code, make sure that you are using the correct code for your software.
-If you have made changes to your license configuration, your codes may have changed and you will need to download a new list.
-See Tech Note 0007 for more information about license binding.
+Free trials do not require license codes.
+Purchased clients may require a license code.
+Purchased servers always require a license code when they are first installed.
+If you get startup errors about expiration or invalid license codes, or are repeatedly prompted to enter a license code, make sure that you are using the correct software and the correct code for that software.
+If you have made changes to your purchased license configuration, your codes may have changed and you will need to download a new list.
+See Tech Note 0027 for a list of license code registration errors and what to do about each.

 Verify New Versions